madelinebirch/Bias_Classification_for_Headline_Objectivity/README.md

 - Multilayer Perceptron (MLP) with Batch Normalization
 - Long Short-Term Memory (LSTM)

-all our neural networks models, aside from L2 Regularization, all with weighted average F1 scores of 51%, have at least improved upon the baseline neural network.

 # Findings

 It seems that our LSTM model performed best, with a WAF1 score of 54%, suggesting there is still room for improvement.
-All our neural networks, minus the NN with L2 regularization, performed moderately as well.
+All our neural networks, minus the NN with L2, performed moderately as well.

 # Recommendations